matwilso/boxLCD/README.md

 - modeling uncertainty, making reasonable continuations of physics prompts that are plausible given all knowledge. and reasonable sampling over unknowns

 // convert -resize 100% -delay 2 -loop 0 *.png test.gif

+## FAQS
+**Why is it called boxLCD?**
+The rendering looks kind of like an LCD display.
+And it rhymes with 2d.